aesmi/notangles/server/README.md

 Run `npm start` to start the server locally.
 The server will be hosted at http://localhost:3001.

+Run `docker-compose up` to start both the server and database.
+The server will be hosted at http://localhost:3001.
+After making any changes, run `docker-compose up --detach --build` to rebuild images with changes and replaces the changed containers.

 ## Tech Stack

 The Notangles server uses: